gungunjain36/PayRoll-Management-System/README.md

 # Payroll Management System
-This Payroll Management System is a Python-based project designed to manage employee information, attendance, salary, and other payroll-related activities efficiently.
+The Payroll Management System is a Python-based project designed to manage employee information, attendance, salary, and other payroll-related activities efficiently.
 The system uses a MySQL database for data storage and retrieval.

   ![Screenshot 2024-07-29 182951](https://github.com/user-attachments/assets/be95a591-6181-4c44-88ba-3eba71f95ae7)